How to Live a Rich Life (+Rules That Will Help You ACHIEVE It!)

-For example, one of our dreams is to have a beautiful 10-year wedding anniversary celebration in India.
-We know the exact place and we know exactly who we want to bring.
-We consciously save for that — every month.
+For example, one of our dreams is to have a beautiful 10th wedding anniversary celebration in India.
+We know the exact place, and we know exactly who we want to bring.
+We consciously save for that EVERY month.

 RICH LIFE RULE #6:

 You don’t have to wait until you retire to live a Rich Life

 What it means: Your Rich Life doesn’t have to wait until you’re 65.
 You can start living it now.